In a nutshell

 Mission Dolores Park in San Francisco

-During the day, many locals gather in Mission Dolores Park to relax, chat, and picnic
+During the day, locals gather at Mission Dolores Park to hang out and have picnics

 Street Art in San Francisco